lhanson/multipleEntityManagers/README.md

 explicitly inject an `EntityManagerFactory` (and expose it via an interface), but through the use of an AOP proxy we can intercept calls to @Transactional methods and wrap them in transactions using the appropriate `EntityManager`.

+*NOTE*: See the TODO file for shortcomings.
+Notably, this will break unit tests unless they're somehow wrapped with rollback semantics, and support for other rollback parameters to `@Transactional` are not shown.

 # Run it #